smrithi-pk/Retail-Intelligence-A-Data-Driven-Study-of-Product-Attributes-Sales-Performance-in-E-commerce/README.md

 To ensure high-quality insights, the raw data underwent a rigorous cleaning process:

-* Handling Missing values: Handled missing values in critical columns like Material, FabricType, and Price using mode imputation and logical mapping.
+* Handling Missing values: Handled missing values in critical columns like Material, FabricType, and Price using 'Unknown' because there are more null values and null values in rest column are handled using mode imputation .
+* Data Standardization: Corrected inconsistent labeling (e.g., standardizing "low" vs. "Low" in Price categories).
+Checked all the mispelled words and corrected it.
+Performed de-duplication to remove redundant entries and ensure data uniqueness.
 * Feature Engineering: Created a Total_Sales metric by aggregating time-series sales data across all recorded dates.
-Mapped "Autumn" and "Winter" categories to identify seasonal demand shifts.
-* Data Standardization: Corrected inconsistent labeling (e.g., standardizing "low" vs "Low" in Price categories) and found and removed duplicate entries
+So, we can understand how much sales happened for each dress
-* Merging: Integrated the Attribute Dataset and Sales Dataset into a single final dataset using common attribute in both dataset.
+* Data Integration(Merging): Merged the Attribute Dataset and Sales Dataset into a unified master dataframe using common product attributes.

 ## **EDA & Visualizations** :